Portland

 Portland, the largest city in Maine, is located on Casco Bay.
 It has several marinas, great provisioning, and is a big "foodie" destination with dozens of excellent restaurants.
 Stay awhile and explore the bike paths, working waterfront, and art museum.
 Or spend a few days on Casco Bay with its scenic, secluded anchorages.

 Portland is a great city to visit, although not necessarily easy to access by boat.
 Marinas are expensive and none currently offer transient moorings.
-The public dinghy dock is limited to a two-hour tie-up and Fore Points Marina, which offers a dinghy dock for extended periods, charges a fee.
+There is a new public dinghy dock with a six-hour tie-up; Fore Points Marina, which offers a dinghy dock for extended periods, charges a fee.
 Despite the prices, Portland is a wonderful place, and the sailing community and Portland city officials are working to make the waterfront more accessible to transient sailors.

 Approach & Cautions